-Some publishers use cloth as a more luxurious alternative to paper for the covers of their flagship titles.
-For example, Penguin Random House uses cloth on the covers of its Penguin Classics line of literary classics.
-Cloth-bound books are also popular among collectors.
+Some publishers use cloth as an elegant alternative to paper for the covers of their flagship titles, like Penguin Random House with their Penguin Classics line of literary classics.
+Cloth-bound books also remain highly desirable among collectors.

 Though cloth-bound books are most frequently seen in hardcover format, they also exist as softcover (also referred to as paperback) books or digital formats such as Google’s and Microsoft’s digitization efforts of major libraries’ collections of cloth-bound books.

 Cloth has long been considered an indispensable material in book production.
 Not only is it used to cover hardcover books with cloth covers and serve as binding material, but it is also considered elegant as it gives books their signature luxurious aesthetic and feel.
 Cloth has proven durable against wear-and-tear wear while simultaneously creating elegant books.